-Any downgrading of the Guarantor's rating by rating agencies such as Moody's, S&P or Fitch could result in a reduction in the trading value of the Structured Products.
+Any downgrading of the Guarantor's rating by rating agencies such as Moody's or S&P could result in a reduction in the trading value of the Structured Products.

 No deposit liability or debt obligation

 In respect of cash settled Structured Products, we have the obligation to deliver to you the Cash Settlement Amount (net of any Exercise Expenses) in accordance with the Conditions of each series of Structured Products upon expiry.